adeveloperdiary/DeepLearning_MiniProjects/AlexNet/readme.md

 1. Horizontal Reflection ( Flip )
 2. Random Crop of 227x227
     - The AlexNet paper uses 224x224 random crop, however many believe the actual value is 227 instead of 224.
-    - Also AlexNet uses 5 Crops 1 Center Crop and 4 sides crop, total 10 crops per images.
+    - Also AlexNet uses 5 Crops ( 1 Center Crop and 4 sides crop), hence total 10 crops per images.
 However here we will Just use RandomCrop() feature of albumentations library.
+The effect should be very similar.
 3. PCA Color Augmentation
     - Even though the AlexNet paper uses PCA Color Augmentation, this PyTorch implementation does not use that, as the batch normalization is powerful  to cancel the effect of PCA Color Augmentation.
 Please refer the github